solomonj856/Jingle-Bells-Microbit/README.md

 We created a function so that we can adjust our volume according to our analog read pin P1, which is also our rotary angle sensor.
 Furthermore, we made a bass variable to change the vibration of our motor depending on our analog read pin P1.
-We also added a button function that gives you the option to have vibration or not.
+We also added a button function that gives you the option to have vibration or not during the song.

 ![image](https://user-images.githubusercontent.com/61333117/206774212-d6a5e5ab-9741-42c2-ba1d-9a9c37f79297.png)